 As a recovered acquisitioner, I found the most effective way to restore balance and find my way back to power was by investigating what led me to that point.
 I looked at my family history, beliefs, and attitudes from a place of self-compassion, knowing I did the best I could at that time.

 I had to actively develop mental stamina and strength to discard the unhealthy ways of thinking that made me sell out in my relationships.
-My healing journey began when I started seeing myself as an individual with goals and dreams that did not require another person to validate them.
+My healing journey began when I started seeing myself as an individual with goals and dreams that didn’t require another person to validate them.

 Detaching from a love connection you’ve invested in isn’t easy, no matter how dysfunctional it is.
 In fact, it can be terrifying.
 On a conceptual level, we may understand it, but our minds can’t compete with our emotions.
 The heart wants what it wants, and it’s hard to override its passions.